 Noble Dendrobium produces single blossoms or groups of flowers on short spikes that emerge from the nodes along the stem or pseudobulb.
 After the flowers fade, you can clip the spikes with scissors or shears.
-Dip the blades of your cutting tool in rubbing alcohol between cuts to help prevent the spread of infection.
+Dip the blades of your cutting tool in rubbing alcohol between cuts to prevent the spread of infection.

-Prepare a rooting tray with a layer of pebbles, sphagnum moss or bark.
+Prepare a rooting tray with a layer of pebbles, sphagnum moss, or bark.
 Soak the moss or bark in water until completely wet, then allow the water to drain from the medium.
 Spread the medium in an even layer in the tray.
-Place the stem cuttings on top of the medium and mist with water.
+Place the stem cuttings on top of the medium and mist them with water.
 Cover the tray loosely with plastic wrap to keep the humidity high.
 Put the tray in a warm, dark location.

 After the cuttings develop new shoots and roots, gently cut the stem between the plantlets using sterilized anvil pruners.
 These baby plants are also called keikis when they develop naturally on the pseudobulbs or stems of the parent plant.

-Place the Noble Dendrobium in a brightly lit location, such as a south or west facing window covered by sheer curtains.
+Place the Noble Dendrobium in a brightly lit location, such as a south or west-facing window covered by sheer curtains.
 These orchids prefer day temperatures between 68 and 85 °F (20 and 30 °C) and 65 to 75 °F (18 and 24 °C) at night.
 In winter, allow night temperatures to drop to 50 to 55 °F (10 to 13 °C).
 Noble Dendrobiums prefer a 10-degree difference between day and night temperatures.

 Water when the medium is nearly dry by putting the flowerpot in the sink and adding water until it drains from the pot.
 A small orchid may need watering twice weekly, while large plants may only need watering once per week.
 Reduce watering in fall and winter.
-Keep the potting medium barely moist.
+Keep the potting medium to barely moist.

-Maintain a high humidity around the orchid.
+Maintain high humidity around the orchid.
 Avoid placing the plant near heating and air conditioning ducts.
 To add humidity to the air, group plants together and use a cool steam humidifier in the room.

 - Back to genus Dendrobium

-- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin